Earliest West Virginia Radio Stations

 EARLIEST FM STATIONS

-The second FM station in West Virginia was WJLS-FM, which has claimed a start date of November 15, 1946.
-Regular broadcasting, however, apparently actually began in early 1947.
+WJLS-FM, Beckley.
+The second FM station in West Virginia was WJLS-FM, which apparently went on the air in February 1947.
 WJLS-FM is the oldest surviving FM station in West Virginia, if we ignore the fact that the station suspended broadcasting for a time in the 1950s.

 SPECIAL LAND STATIONS